leonidas/codeblog/2012/2012-01-17-declarative-game-logic-afrp.md

 `scanE` takes an initial value and a function that is used to combine incoming events with the value.
 The result is a value which can be changed by events, but otherwise stays constant.

-Other useful utilities for manipulating and combining time varying values are:
+Other useful utilities for manipulating and combining time-varying values are:

 ```haskell
 -- | Split a value into (current value, previous value) using the given